-Finally for this blog I added Beginner/Intermediate/Advanced labels to each module listed to help you sort through which modules are the best fit for your own level of expertise.
+Finally, for this blog, I added Beginner/Intermediate/Advanced labels for each module listed to help you sort through which modules are the best fit for your own level of expertise.

 - Admin Toolbar (Beginner) - The admin toolbar module effectively replaces the popular admin menu module in Drupal 8.
 You will still get your rollover menus but now the entire menu is responsive.

 - Backup and Migrate (Beginner) - Backup and migrate is still a useful module to easily schedule database backups for your Drupal site.

 - Components (Intermediate) - If you are doing any Twig theming this module is going to help you with your Twig file includes.

 - Config Installer (Advanced) - The config installer module allows you to install a new site using existing configuration.
 Without this module Drupal would complain about UUIDs not matching.
 If you are an experienced developer writing custom install profiles this module will be very useful for you.
 Eventually this logic will be moved into core.